SprocketLab/SprocketLab.github.io/_posts/2025-11-26-actvweight.md

 Lowering the number of trainable parameters is more than an efficiency win.
 It buys us compute headroom for adapting larger models, running more expensive algorithms like RL, and we can do all of this **within realistic compute budgets.**

-Because our framework reasons about steering and weight updates in their most general form (arbitrary $\delta h$ and arbitrary $\delta W$), there’s nothing stopping those updates from being learned by far more expensive methods (e.g., GRPO or other RL-style objectives).
+Because our framework reasons about steering and weight updates in their most general form (arbitrary $\Delta h$ and arbitrary $\Delta W$), there’s nothing stopping those updates from being learned by far more expensive methods (e.g., GRPO or other RL-style objectives).
 So the natural next step is clear: test whether our steering can plug into these stronger algorithms and deliver the same performance with a fraction of the trainable parameters.

 And now that we know it’s possible to learn nearly as well in activation space as we can in weight space, an even more ambitious idea opens up:
 > **What happens if we optimize in both spaces together?**